GoogleCloudPlatform/software-delivery-workshop/labs/gke-progression/README.md

     ```

 4. Replace placeholder values in the sample repository with your `PROJECT_ID`:

+    This command creates instances of the various config files unique to your current environment.

     ```sh
     for template in $(find . -name '*.tmpl'); do envsubst '${PROJECT_ID} ${ZONE} ${CLUSTER} ${APP_NAME}' < ${template} > ${template%.*}; done